Antares28/Beijing-Weather-Prediction/README.md

 ## Summary

 ## The dataset
-- Data Crawler: Use `AirQuality_Crawler.py` and `Weather_Crawler.py` to get Beijing's weather and air quality data
+- Data Crawler: Use `AirQuality_Crawler.py` and `Weather_Crawler.py` to get Beijing's weather and air quality data.
+They are saved in `DataCrawler` folder.
 ## Our method

 ## Our results